If your heating equipment isn’t working properly, maybe the thermostat is defective.

 Here’s how to see if your thermostat works:

-2Unscrew and remove the two wires from their terminals.
+2Unscrew and remove the wires from their terminals.
 Do not let them fall back in through the hole in the wall (wrap them around a pencil if necessary).
 If there are more than two wires, pick Red and White—normally these are standard colors for power and heat.
-For a problem with cooling, you would choose Red and Green.

-4Turn the power on and watch the furnace.
-If the blower goes on and the furnace burner ignites, the thermostat is defective.
+4Turn the power to the furnace back on.
+If the blower goes on and the furnace burner ignites, the thermostat was improperly connected to the wires or is defective.
 Replace it as discussed in the article How to Install an Electronic Thermostat.

 5If the burner does not ignite, check the continuity of the wires from the thermostat to the furnace.
 (If you’re checking the air conditioning, only the blower will go on.)